brycie-boy/The_Cosmos/Ingestion.md

 **👨‍🏫 Courses**

-##### 2. Tid Bits
+##### 2. Small Sources

-These types of sources are for gaining smaller bits of insight from commentaries on a topic.
-These can be used for short introductions to topics but shouldn’t have notes taken on them until the broad source types are used.
+These types of sources are for gaining smaller bits of insight on a broader topic.
+These can  be used as short introductions to topics, but small sources shouldn’t be studied until the broad source types are used.
+Small sources can be deliberately sought out and studied immediatly in order to expand upon a specific thing when a broad source isn’t elaborate enough on it.
+Or  it can be added within an inbox where sources that seem interesting can be added and managed to read later

+There are 4 types of small sources that The Cosmos consumes

+🌐
-**🌐 Articles / blogposts / social media posts**
+Articles / blogposts / social media posts

 **⏯ Video**

 **🎙 Podcasts**

-**✏️ Note Pad**

-Used when on the go

-- Jot down ideas that come to mind
-- Jot down things you want to look further into but don’t have the time
-- Jot down things I want to write about later
+**Thoughts**

 ### Annotating System / Note Types
 The things listed below are usually what I look for when consuming information.
 When capturing insights, I’m looking for what can be turned into notes.
 I see these things as building blocks for content.
 Hence why they’re congruent with my notes types.